Enchanted Realms Rulebook

 Finally, competition saves are when two or more creatures are trying to accomplish the same thing.
 In this case, the DC is determined by the save score of the others who are in direct opposition.
 An example might be if a loose dagger is on the floor and two persons want to get it, or when someone is holding shut a door while a monster is trying to break through.
 It is rare for more than two participants to be in a contest, but it could happen.

-In a competition, all contestants roll their save on a d20, using all appropriate modifiers.
-The contestant with the highest total score wins the action, such as gaining the knife or holding the door in the examples above.
+TAKE NOTE: In a competition, a different die is used.
+Instead of a d20, all contestants roll their save on a d12, using all appropriate modifiers.
+The reason for the different die is to allow modifiers to have a more impactful difference for the contest.
+Whichever contestant has the highest total score wins the action, such as gaining the knife or holding the door in the examples above.
 If, however, the result is a tie, then circumstance remains as it was, and the struggle continues (assuming all parties continue to struggle).
 Therefore, the knife would still be free, or the door in a mostly closed state.Perception

 Determining whether something is noticed or not is the mechanism of perception.
 This is used for non-obvious circumstances.
 If a bolder is in the road, no one has to make a perception check to know it is there.
 However, if a stealthy follower is trailing the group, then it would be needed.